manuelbonilla/reactive-grasping-task/README.md

 ![rviz](media/rviz.png)

-## Install
+## Installation

-1. Follow the instruction in the README.md at CentroEPiaggio@3b74d1878909c8790d4946acbbc5628675ec70fc to properly clone the *vito_robot* package in your catkin workspace.
+1. Follow the instruction in the README.md at CentroEPiaggio/vito-robot@3b74d1878909c8790d4946acbbc5628675ec70fc to properly clone the *vito_robot* package in your catkin workspace.
 2. Compile it through `catikin_make` and check if everything works as expected (i.e. execute `roslaunch vito_description display.launch`).
-3. Clone the *reactive_grasping* package in your catkin workspace and compile everything (again with `catikin_make`).
+3. Clone the *reactive_grasping* package (use the `--recursive` flag) in your catkin workspace and compile everything (again with `catikin_make`).

 ## Usage